urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 ###Step 1: Get the Source###

 Download the zip of the latest Urbit source from https://github.com/urbit/urbit/archive/master.zip and unzip it.
-Move the file, which should be called urbit-master to the directory of your choice (`$DIR`).
+Move the folder, which should be called `urbit-master` to a directory of your choice.
+We recommend your /home folder.
+And renaming the file to just `urbit.`

-(You can also get the source by using git clone.
+(You can also get the source by doing `git clone https://github.com/urbit/urbit.git`.
 We'll assume that if you want to use git, you already know how to use git.
-Note: If you're building Urbit through ssh, i.e. because you're somewhere in the cloud, git clone is a lot easier.)
+Note: If you're building Urbit through ssh, i.e. because you're somewhere in the cloud, git clone is the preferred choice.)

 ###Step 2: Set URBIT_HOME###

-The next thing you have to do is add
+The next thing to do is to add

 	export URBIT_HOME=$DIR/urb

-your `.bash_profile` or `.bashrc` file, where `$DIR` is the location of urbit-master from Step 1 (the default is `$home/urbit/urb`).
+to your `.bash_profile` or `.bashrc` file, where `$DIR` is the location of your urbit folder from Step 1 (the default is `$home/urbit/urb`).

-Then run `source ~/.bash_profile` or `source ~/.bashrc`
+Then run `source ~/.bash_profile` or `source ~/.bashrc`.

 Check that you've done this right with

-	echo URBIT_HOME
+	echo $URBIT_HOME

 which should return `$DIR/urb`.